yasker/toc/proposals/incubation/longhorn.md

 ***Manager***

-Longhorn manager is built on top of Kubernetes.
-It implements CSI driver for Longhorn and leverages Kubernetes to ensure the proper functioning of all engines and replicas.
+The Longhorn manager is built on top of Kubernetes.
+It implements the CSI driver for Longhorn and leverages Kubernetes to ensure the proper functioning of all engines and replicas.
 The manager relies on the Kubernetes controller pattern to manage the volume status.
-It also utilizes Kubernetes to implement pod orchestration, cron job, node failure detection, pod failure detection, log collection, etc.
+It also utilizes Kubernetes to implement pod orchestration, cron jobs, node failure detection, pod failure detection, log collection, etc.

 ***Other Components***